All Episodes

 But as you said, these are the unseasonally adjusted.

-This before they work their magic and convert 450,000 unemployed to 288,000 new jobs.
+This is before they work their magic and convert 450,000 unemployed to 288,000 new jobs.

 These people still don't have jobs.

-I mean, the hard numbers from the government where they actually counted the unemployed people, their own chart shows that 450,000 more people were unemployed in June of this year than in May of this year.
+I mean, the hard numbers from the government, where they actually counted the unemployed people, their own chart shows that 450,000 more people were unemployed in June of this year than in May of this year.

 I mean, it's incredible.

-So don't that's not specific to Obama.
+So don't, that's not specific to Obama.

-Um this has been done uh long time.
+This has been done a long time.

 But the raw numbers are stunning.

-Because what the 450,000 brand new people lost their jobs.
+450,000 brand new people lost their jobs.

-However, that's mitigated by seasonal things and and by the time they finish running the formula, 288,000 new jobs are created.
+And by the time they finish running the formula, 288,000 new jobs are created.

 Well, yeah, the bottom line is they're lying to us.